How to upgrade Splunk Enterprise

 Get and install the "no-enforcement" license

-A Splunk license that does not block search after a license has been in violation is available.
+You can get a Splunk license that does not block searches after a license has been in violation.

-For additional information about the new license, see Types of Splunk software licenses in the Admin Manual.
+For additional information about the license, see Types of Splunk software licenses in the Admin Manual.

-- Upgrade your Splunk Enterprise environment (single instance or license master, at minimum) to 6.5.0 or later.
+- Upgrade your Splunk Enterprise environment (single instance or license master, at minimum) to 6.5.0 or higher.